 Note: Robots.txt file doesn’t guarantee that the page is excluded from indexing.
 Googlebot treats this document rather as a recommendation than an order.
 This means Google can ignore robots.txt and index a page for search.
 If you want to make sure the page will not be indexed, use a noindex tag.

-No. Some pages may be unavailable for crawling and indexing.
+No. Some pages may be unavailable for being crawled and indexed by Google.
 Let’s have a closer look at these types of pages:

 Pages excluded by indexing instructions.
-These are the pages from robots.txt, pages with a noindex tag, robots meta tag, and X-Robots-Tag.
+These are the pages hidden from Google by robots.txt instructions, pages with a noindex tag, robots meta tag, and X-Robots-Tag.

 Orphan pages.
 Orphan pages are the pages that are not linked to from any other page on the website.
 Googlebot is a spider-robot, which means it discovers new pages by following all the links it finds.
 If there are no links that point to a page, then the page will not be crawled, and will not appear in search.

-But if you want to make your pages available for crawling and bring you traffic, make sure you don’t protect public pages with passwords, mind linking (internal and external), and carefully check indexing instructions.
+But if you want to make your pages available for Google crawlers and bring you traffic, make sure you don’t protect public pages with passwords, mind linking (internal and external), and carefully check indexing instructions.

 To check the crawlability of your website’s pages in Google Search Console, go to Index > Coverage report.
 Pay attention to the issues marked Error (not indexed) and Valid with warning (indexed, though has issues).